Agricultural Insurance Evidence Programme

 To help inform programme design, 3ie commissioned a scoping report to take stock of existing evidence and identify key research areas based on gaps in evidence found through a mapping exercise.
 In phase one, 3ie awarded 14 grants for formative or process evaluations of programmes focused on increasing the uptake of agricultural insurance.
 In phase two, 3ie gave six teams additional funding to conduct full impact evaluations.
 These studies will contribute to the evidence base on the effectiveness of financial instruments in reducing, mitigating and transferring risks faced by smallholder farmers.

-The UK Department for International Development is funding this programme.
+The UK Foreign, Commonwealth & Development Office is funding this programme.